zouloux/reflex-dom/docs/README.md

 Things missing from Preact :
 - Not so much I guess?

-### Atomic rendering

-Reflex will implement atomic rendering for states.
-Which means that when a state changes, not all the component is diffed, but only the affected dom nodes.
-See Jason Miller post : https://twitter.com/_developit/status/1549001036802625536
-This feature is WIP

 ### Performances

 Reflex goal is to be __as performant as possible__ and __as light as possible__.